Craft Passion

 4. They eat fish, squid, and shrimp.

-(Source: WWF)
+(Source: WWF

 sock unicorn whale

 I believe that we should protect as many animals as we can.
-Designing the sock narwhal sewing pattern is my way of honoring the great animals of the sea.
+Designing the narwhal stuffed animal sewing pattern is my way of honoring the great animals of the sea.
 Whales are the biggest sea creatures and they are such beautiful ones too.
 Their numbers today are getting lower and lower, due to illegal hunting and pollution.
 The narwhal is one of these special, beautiful creatures who need our cooperation to survive.
 If we’re not careful, we will lose them for good.

-sock narwhal
+sock narwhal stuffed animal

 Happy Sewing!

-Yield: 9" Stuffed Narwhal
+Yield: 9" Narwhal Stuffed Animal

 Active Time: 3 hours